I'm Starting A Wine Business. Here's Why.

 If not now, when?

-Yes.
-It’s a weird time to be starting something new.
-Yes, coaxing people into unclenching their dollars for a “luxury item” might be a bold ask at the moment.
-Yes, it feels like someone tapped a little too hard on the glass and now the world is a bit cattywampus, spinning off its axis.
-But at a time when it seems like only the bad guys are getting ahead and being totally gross about, trying to build something that’s a little nicer, that supports farmers, and brings some joy to your doorstep seems like a quiet form of… I don’t know, rebellion?
+Admittedly, it’s a weird time to be starting something new.
+It feels like someone tapped on the glass a little too hard and now the world is a bit cattywampus, spinning off its axis.
+And I appreciate that asking people into unclenching their dollars for a “luxury item” might be a bold ask right now.
+But at a time, when it seems like only the bad guys are getting ahead and being totally gross about, trying to build something that’s a little nicer, that supports farmers, and brings some joy to your doorstep seems like a quiet form of… I don’t know, rebellion?
 Carpe diem, and all that.

 I CAN’T. GO BACK.
 ON LINKEDIN.

 I spent a full year using LinkedIn to find freelance work.
-I can’t go back.
+It was awful.

-I can’t read another obnoxiously spaced out post about how to stand out when spamming a stranger’s inbox about a job opening.
-I can’t keep shouting into the void that is the comments section of someone’s post looking to expand their freelancer network.
-If I get auto rejected approximately seven seconds after hitting the apply button because I didn’t guess the right key words to secretly put at the bottom of my resume in white font (yes, that’s real), I will LOSE IT.
+I can’t read another obnoxiously spaced post about how to stand out when spamming a stranger’s inbox about a job opening.
+I can’t keep shouting into the void of the comments section on someone’s post looking to expand their freelancer network.
+And if I get auto-rejected immediately after hitting the apply button because I didn’t guess the right key words to secretly put at the bottom of my resume in white font I will lose it.
 Please, please don’t make go back there.

 So that’s it.
 Those are some of the reasons I’m starting a wine club.
 I’m calling it West Coast Wine Club.
 It’s a monthly box featuring 1 bottle of wine from Washington, Oregon, and California.
 They will be from smaller producers you won’t necessarily find out in the wild, curated by me.